China Train Stations

 Usually, being a transportation hub of a city or town, a train station can be reached by bus, subway, taxi, and even coach.

 One thing to note is that many cities and towns have more than one train station, such as Beijing, Shanghai, Xi'an, Guangzhou and Shenzhen.
-Double check the ticket and make sure you are going to the right one before setting out.
+Double check the ticket information and make sure you are going to the right one before setting out.

 Facilities